kartik-venugopal/aural-player/README.md

 Download the disk image file [Aural.dmg](https://github.com/maculateConception/aural-player/blob/master/Aural.dmg?raw=true).
 Just mount it and run the app !

+NOTE - This project is currently under heavy development as of 10/07/2018.
+So, please expect frequent updates/releases, and perhaps the occasional bug or two.
+I might switch to doing Git releases once the code is more stable, after most major updates have been rolled out and tested.

 ### Compatibility

 **User**: Running Aural Player requires OS X 10.10 (Yosemite) or later macOS versions.